swizkon/snowroller-2024/src/NOTES.md

 Since we are not dealing with any behavior regarding vehicles, maybe easire to just to one that holds the type to fulfill the interface and fix string bugs.

+### TODOs

+Fix grouping and calculating of passages to exclude.

+Need to recursive until no entries are closer that the threshold for timeframe.

 ---

 Your colleague started working on an application for calculating congestion tax fees for vehicles within the Gothenburg area.